Amir, US President Discuss Situation Developments In Gaza

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani discussed with the President of the United States of America HE Joe Biden the latest developments in Gaza and the occupied Palestinian territories.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani discussed with HE President of the United States of America Joe Biden the latest developments in Gaza and the occupied Palestinian territories.

 This came during a phone conversation HH the Amir held today with the US President.